Installation#

 Testing that things are working#

-If you installed using mamba, first activate the sleap environment by opening a terminal and typing:
+If you installed using conda, first activate the sleap environment by opening a terminal and typing:

 Hint

-Not sure what mamba environments you already installed?
+Not sure what conda environments you already installed?
 You can get a list of the environments on your system with:

 GUI support#